Genll

 1783--Rocky Hill, near Princeton,

-testimony to the Merits of the Federal Armies, and
+honorable testimony to the Merits of the Federal

-presenting them with the thanks of their Country for
+Armies, and presenting them with the thanks of their

-18th day of October last, to discharge such part of
+date the 18th day of October last, to discharge such

-the Troops as were engaged for the War, and to permit
+part of the Troops as were engaged for the War, and to

-the Officers on Furlough to retire from Service from
+permit the Officers on Furlough to retire from Service

-communicated in the public papers for the information
+been communicated in the public papers for the

-and government of all concerned. it only remains for
+information and government of all concerned. it only

-the Commander in Chief to address himself once more,
+remains for the Commander in Chief to address himself

-and that for the last time, to the Armies of the
+once more, and that for the last time, to the Armies

 Individuals who composed them may be) and to bid them